saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 no shutdown
 </pre>

 In case you are accessing the device through an interface that is placed inside a vrf, you need to add configuration to allow API access from that vrf as well.
-In the following example, we enable the API to the `lab` vrf:
+In the following example, we enable the API for the `lab` vrf:

 <pre>
    vrf lab